 Notwithstanding the foregoing, the MG customer shall not be liable to the wires owner under any circumstances whatsoever for any loss of profits or revenues, business interruptions losses, loss of contract or loss of goodwill, or for any indirect, consequential, incidental or special damages, including but not limited to punitive or exemplary damages, whether any of the said liability, loss or damages arise in contract, tort or otherwise.
-For purposes of this agreement, damages claimed by third parties shall not be considered indirect, consequential, incidental or special damages, regardless of the type of damages being claimed.
+For purposes of this agreement, damages claimed by third parties shall not be considered indirect, consequential, incidental or special damages being claimed.